AbhiramAbbireddy/DontForgetIt/README.md

 - **Beautiful home screen**
   - Today section with date and a quick summary of how many reminders you have
   - List of reminders shown as rounded cards, inspired by a modern Figma design
+  - Bottom navigation with Home and Calendar entries

 - **Add reminder flow**
   - Enter reminder title
   - Pick date with a date picker
   - Pick time with a time picker
   - Automatically sets a notification before the scheduled time

+- **Calendar view**
+  - Dedicated calendar screen to browse reminders by date
+  - Selecting a day filters the list to only show reminders for that day
+  - Same card design as the home screen for a consistent look

 - **Persistent storage**
   - All reminders are saved in a local Room database